dustinpfister/blog_posts/_posts/js-onvisibilitychange.md

 ## 1 - Basic example of the on visibility change event

 In this section I will be starting out with some fairly simple examples of the on visibility state change event, as well as the visibility state property of the document object.
 Although I will be trying my best to keep thee examples fairly simple I trust that you have at least some experience with [event handers](/2019/01/16/js-event-listeners/), and [client side javaScript in general](/2018/11/27/js-getting-started/).
+So then if you have at least some background with client side javaScript changes are you should not have much trouble getting the source code examples here working on you end.
+Many of them seem to work fine by way f the file protocol when it comes to just opening up an html file in a browser.

 ### 1.1 - Source code examples in this post